Best supermarket cashback apps

 Unlike when you use cashback sites to shop by clicking through, here the cashback is earned after you’ve bought the goods.

-So you look at the apps before you head to the supermarket – or even when you’re walking the aisles – to see the different promotions, shop as normal and claim when you get home.
+You need to look at the apps before you head to the supermarket – or even when you’re walking the aisles – to see the different promotions, pick up the products as you shop as normal and then claim your cashback when you get home.

-If that’s all done correctly you’ll start to build up a little bit of extra money which you then transfer to your Paypal or bank account.
+If that’s all done correctly you’ll start to build up a little bit of extra money which you then transfer to your Paypal or bank account or even transfer for e-vouchers.

 Most of the time it’s a proportion of the item cost you’ll get back, but you can sometimes get all your money back – making the items free.